omar0ali/portable-cloud-assignment1/README.md

 >[!NOTE]
 >You can check the current action that will run only when to push to the main or make a pull request. [main.yml](https://github.com/omar0ali/portable-cloud-assignment1/blob/feat/action/.github/workflows/main.yml)

+First, the workflow ensures the creation of AWS ECR private repositories for both MySQL and the web server.
+Next, it builds the Docker images and pushes them to the repository.
+After that, Terraform is used to deploy an EC2 instance, setting up the necessary cloud infrastructure and ensuring that Docker and other required tools are installed.
+Finally, the workflow connects to the EC2 instance via SSH and runs all the containers simultaneously.